-Pursuant to their respective employment agreements, as subsequently modified by our board of directors, each of our executive officers is entitled to an annual base salary, effective as of January 1, 2023, as follows: Dr. Houston is entitled to receive an annual base salary of \$657,697; Mr. Cassidy is entitled to receive an annual base salary of \$460,617; Dr. Peck is entitled to receive an annual base salary of \$473,443; and Dr. Taylor is entitled to receive an annual bases salary of \$466,856.
+Pursuant to their respective employment agreements, as subsequently modified by our board of directors, each of our currently serving named executive officers is entitled to an annual base salary, effective as of January 1, 2024, as follows: Dr. Houston is entitled to receive an annual base salary of \$684,000; and and Dr. Taylor is entitled to receive an annual base salary of \$505,530.
+Prior to their departure, Mr. Cassidy was entitled to receive an annual base salary of \$479,042 and Dr. Peck was entitled to receive an annual base salary of \$492,381. in each case, effective as of January 1, 2024.
 Each executive officer's base salary is reviewed by our compensation committee and the board of directors on an annual or more frequent basis and is subject to change in the discretion of our board of directors or compensation committee.

-Under their respective employment agreements, each of our executive officers is also eligible to earn an annual performance bonus, with a target bonus amount equal to a specified percentage of such officer's annual base salary, based upon the board's assessment of the executive's performance and our attainment of targeted goals as set by the board of directors in its sole discretion.
+Under their respective employment agreements, each of our named executive officers is also eligible to earn an annual performance bonus, with a target bonus amount equal to a specified percentage of such officer's annual base salary, based upon the board's assessment of the executive's performance and our attainment of targeted goals as set by the board of directors in its sole discretion.
 The bonus may be in the form of cash, equity award, or a combination of cash and equity.
 Dr. Houston is eligible for an annual bonus of up to 60% of his base salary.
-Mr. Cassidy is eligible for an annual bonus of up to 45% of his base salary.
-Dr. Peck is eligible for an annual bonus of up to 45% of his base salary.
+Dr. Taylor is eligible for an annual bonus of up to 45% of his base salary.
+Dr. Peck was eligible for an annual bonus of up to 45% of his base salary.